kintohub/kintohub-docs/docs/kintoapps.md

 When you create an application it is by default in a _draft_ state.
 When you make changes to an application, ie. add a new dependency or change the version of a KintoBlock within this application, you can create a new tag.

-Unlike KintoBlocks, this is unrelated to GitHub, but is a way to manage versions of your application.
+Unlike KintoBlocks, this is unrelated to GitHub or Bitbucket, but is a way to manage versions of your application.

 When you tag an application this is marking it as ready for deployment and the application will be deployed.